First Airplane Flight in Alaska

 by The Alaska Life

-On July 4, 1913, one hundred and four years ago, Alaskans had more than just Independence Day to celebrate.
+On July 4, 1913, one hundred and five years ago, Alaskans had more than just Independence Day to celebrate.
 The day before, on July 3rd in Fairbanks, the first airplane flight in Alaska took place.

 Two Fairbanks businessmen, Arthur Williams and R.S.
 McDonald, hired aviator and inventor, James V. Martin, to come to Alaska for an exhibition.

 Although it had been ten years since the Wright brothers took off on their first successful flight on the North Carolina coast, aviation was still in its infancy.
 It wasn’t possible for Martin to simply fly to Alaska, so he and his wife, Lily, had to make a long and arduous journey over land and sea.
 They came via a steamship on the Inside Passage, then took the White Pass & Yukon Railroad to Whitehorse, and from there boarded a steamer that navigated on the Yukon, Tanana, and Chena Rivers till it eventually brought them to Fairbanks.